DallanQ/race_for_the_galaxy/QA.md

 > Do grey worlds produce goods?

 No they don't, grey worlds do not produce goods.
+Grey worlds are typically "windfall" worlds, meaning they may start with a good when they are initially settled, but they cannot produce new goods during the Produce phase.
+Only colored worlds (blue, brown, green, and yellow) can produce goods.

 [scoring-question](https://boardgamegeek.com/thread/1093697/scoring-question)